innolitics/rdm/rdm/init_files/documents/quality_manual/SOPs/new_product.md

 The following inputs are required for the execution of this SOP:

-- The SOP to be changed
+- This SOP does not require any inputs

 # Outputs

 The SOP shall produce the following outputs:

-- An SOP with approved changes
+- A product code git repository with RDM installed.
+- A DHF directory in Box.
+- A record

 # Risk Level